Eopolycotylus rankini, A New Species of Plesiosaur

 Very nice shot of a vertebrae.
 You can clearly see the centrum, neural spine, and transverse processes.

-The quarry after some of the material had been taken out.
+The quarry after some material had been taken out.

 A close up shot of some vertebrae.